The Telegraph Quartet (above) with Abigail Fischer and Robert Sirota (below) (courtesy of Jensen Artists)

 The piece begins with memories of the quotidian joys of childhood, quickly turning to darkness and thoughts of early death by suicide, heart attacks in middle age, and final judgment.
 And yet throughout, there is the vigorous embrace of abundant life, of the beauty of our world, and of our striving for faith.

-This concert will begin at 7:30 p.m. on Wednesday, March 18.
+This concert will begin at 7:30 p.m. on Thursday, February 10.
 The SFCM building is located at 50 Oak Street, between Van Ness Avenue and Franklin Street, a short walk from the Van Ness Muni Station.
-There will be no charge for admission, but reservations are highly recommended.
-The SFCM event page for this concert includes a hyperlink for making reservations.
+There will be no charge for admission, but reservations are highly recommended for those wishing to attend.
+The SFCM event page for this concert includes hyperlinks both for making reservations and for viewing the performance through a live stream.